-The master of theology degree program provides for continuing study through the discipline of academic excellence.
-It aims to develop in the student an informed, critical approach to a chosen field of study through graduate courses, mastery of languages, and a thesis.
+The Master of Theology degree program provides for continuing study through the discipline of academic excellence.
+It aims to develop in the student an informed, critical approach to a chosen field of study through graduate courses, mastery of languages and a thesis.

-The current areas of degree concentration are:
+Current areas of M.Th. degree concentration include:

 - Bible (either Old or New Testament)